One thing that appeals to those interested in the carnivore lifestyle is the variety of options when it comes to meat.

 Red meat is an outstanding source of protein, providing all the essential amino acids your body needs to build and maintain muscle tissue.

-It is also a superb source of other nutrients, such as zinc, iron, selenium, phosphorus, and B-vitamins (including B12).
+This type of meat is a superb source of nutrients such as zinc, iron, selenium, phosphorus, and B-vitamins (including B12).

 The liver delivers the most nutrients, but not everyone enjoys the taste .